aosabook/500lines/objmodel/chapter.md

 Descriptor Protocol
 +++++++++++++++++++++

-The test in the previous subsection to provide automatic conversion temperature scales worked, but was slightly annoying to write, as the attribute name needed to be checked explicitly in the ``__getattr__`` and ``__setattr__`` methods.
+The test in the previous subsection to provide automatic conversion between different temperature scales worked, but was slightly annoying to write, as the attribute name needed to be checked explicitly in the ``__getattr__`` and ``__setattr__`` methods.
 To get around that slight clumsiness, the *descriptor protocol* was introduced in